FrancescoMariottini/challenge-api-deployment/README.md

 }
 ```
 A HTTP status code is also provided in case of error.
+## Step 0: Team organization ##
+In the introduction meeting it emerged that team members were looking for an organisation to avoid overlaps and meet project requirements without rushing for it.
+A Trello board (Kanban template) was organised and team members agreed on how to split the required development steps.
+For each step was responsible person was chosen, support could be provided if requested.
+Morning meeting were scheduled to check the status of the project and plan the day activites.
+Afternon meetings were scheduled at lunch if morning tasks were completed to set up new goal.
+An interim review was set up on 4/12/20 to upload an already working version before refining it.
+A trello list with general useful links, guidelines and tips was also provided.

 ## Step 1: Project preparation ##
-Demanded requirements were:
+A repository was prepared to fullfill the required requirements:
-Create a folder to handle your project.
+1. Create a folder to handle your project.
-Create a file app.py that will contain the code for your API.
+1. Create a file app.py that will contain the code for your API.
-Create a folder preprocessing that will contain all the code to preprocess your data.
+1. Create a folder preprocessing that will contain all the code to preprocess your data.
-Create a folder model that will contain your model.
+1. Create a folder model that will contain your model.
-Create a folder predict that will contain all the code to predict a price.
+1. Create a folder predict that will contain all the code to predict a price.

+All these main folders, exclusively dedicated to the api, were created in a **source** folder.
+Additional folders (**assets**, **data**, **docs** and **outpus**) were created for the project.

-Step 2: Pre-processing pipeline
+## Step 2: Pre-processing pipeline ##
-This python module will contain all the code to preprocess your data.
-Make sure to think about what will be the format of your data to fit the model.
-Also, be sure to know which information HAVE to be there and which one can be empty (NAN).

-In preprocessing folder:

-Create a file cleaning_data.py that will contain all the code that will be used to preprocess the data you will receive to predict a new price. (fill the nan, handle text data,...).
-Your file should contain a function preprocess() that will take a new house's data as input and return those data preprocessed as output.
+This python module contains all the code to preprocess the data.
+The file cleaning_data.py contains all the code used to preprocess the data received to predict a new price (fill the nan, handle text data,...).
+The file contains a function preprocess() that takes a new house's data as input and returns those data preprocessed as output.
-If your data doesn't contain the required information, you should return an error to the user.
+If data doesn't contain the required information, an error is returned to the user.

-Step 3: Fit your data!
+## Step 3: Fit your data! ##
 Fit your data to your model.

 In the predict folder:

 Create a file prediction.py that will contain all the code used to predict a new house's price.
 Your file should contain a function predict() that will take your preprocessed data as an input and return a price as output.

-Step 4: Create your API
+## Step 4: Create your API ##
 In your app.py file, create a Flask API that contains:

 A route at / that accept: